Skip to main content

 Toggle the check box and click on Person 1.
 You will see which subject in the image is assigned to this button.
 The sliders you will adjust right now will only apply to this person in the image.
 This applies to both Portrait and Body retouching.

-You can retouch multiple people and give them the same slider adjustments simultaneously by clicking on multiple Person buttons.
+Retouch multiple people and give them the same slider adjustments simultaneously by clicking on multiple Person buttons.
 If you don’t select Persons in group images and adjust the sliders, every subject will get the same retouching.

-If you look in the upper left corner of the screen, to the right of the view changing buttons is the history button.
-If you click on it you can see the history of all the retouching adjustments you made.
+If you look in the upper left corner of the screen, to the right of the view changing buttons is the History button.
+If you click on it, you can see the history of all the retouching adjustments you made.

 Patch

-To use object removal click on the third button at the top of the right-hand section that says Patch.
+To use object removal, click on the third button at the top of the right-hand section that says Patch.

 To remove an object, adjust the brush slider to the desired size.
 Afterward, apply the brush to the object you wish to remove and click on the Apply button.